International Student Graduate Study

 3. Submit official transcripts from the college/university where you received your undergraduate degree.
 (Transcripts must be translated into English by a certified translator or service.)

 4. Submit a transcript evaluation to determine U.S. equivalency of all coursework and degrees.
 The evaluation must be done course-by-course or in a detailed report by an official evaluation service in the United States.
 Learn more about this requirement (PDF).
-Evaluation agencies include: World Education Services, Educational Credential Evaluators and Educational Perspectives.
+Evaluation agencies include: World Education Services, Educational Credential Evaluators, One Earth International Credential Evaluations, and Educational Perspectives.

 6. Provide documentation to fulfill individual graduate program admission requirements.
 See graduate program admission details.